-Example 1: A part-time teacher first covered under the WRS on or after July 1, 2011, expected to return year after year, is hired at a community college to teach five one-hour classes per day.
-The college compensates the teacher on a per/class basis.
-The employer must determine whether the teacher is expected to work 880 hours, or two-thirds of full-time, for one year to qualify for WRS participation on date of hire.
+Example 1: A part-time teacher first covered under the WRS on or after July 1, 2011, expected to return year after year, is hired at a community college to teach four one-hour classes per day.
+There are 175 days in the school year.
+The employer uses the Previous Service and Benefit Inquiry (PSBI) application and notes the eligibility criteria of 880 hours and one year.